 Digital Humanities is an area of strategic importance to the University of Cambridge.
 Cambridge Digital Humanities, established in 2017, is an inter-disciplinary research centre, homed in the School of Arts and Humanities, shared with the School of Humanities and Social Sciences, and crossing multiple Schools and other units including the University Library, Cambridge collections and other research centres.
 It is currently hosted by CRASSH, the centre for cultural studies.
-CDH is leading the development of new MPhil degree in Digital Humanities, based in the Faculty of English.
+CDH is leading the development of a new MPhil degree in Digital Humanities, based in the Faculty of English.

 We define Digital Humanities as encompassing work on the cultural, social, and epistemic impacts of digital technologies (around data, on everyday life, in relation to literary, cultural forms, medium studies, including issues of technocratic rationality, power and justice); digital research methodologies; computational humanities; digital libraries and archival-based research; digital performance, and exhibition (including in cultural institutions); and research exploring cultural and social impacts of emerging technologies – notably around data, and AI informed developments in, for example, face recognition, automatic writing and the social/cultural impacts of robotics.